Abortion in North Carolina

+As of July 1, 2023, abortion in North Carolina is currently legal until 12 weeks of pregnancy.
+In the case of rape or incest, abortion is legal through the 20th week of pregnancy.
+In the case of a "life-limiting" fetal abnormality, abortion is legal through the 24th week of pregnancy.
+If the woman's life is determined by a qualified physician to be at risk, abortion is legal at any stage of pregnancy.
+North Carolina is a destination for many out-of-state women seeking abortions, as most US Southern states have implemented laws banning abortion after six weeks of pregnancy or near-total prohibitions on abortion.

-Abortion in North Carolina is legal during the first 20 weeks of pregnancy.
-Abortion related legislation existed in North Carolina by 1900, including a therapeutic exception.
-Research was being done about abortion nationally, using North Carolina data to derive estimates in 1967.
+Abortion related legislation existed in North Carolina by 1900, which included a therapeutic exception.
+National research carried out in 1967 included North Carolina data to derive estimates related to abortion procedures.
 State Targeted Regulation of Abortion Providers (TRAP) laws were in place by 2013.
 North Carolina abortion laws have been before the federal judiciary, including in March 2019 when U.S. District Judge William Osteen formally struck down North Carolina's life of the mother only 20-week abortion ban.

 The number of abortion-providing facilities in North Carolina, including freestanding abortion clinics, has declined over the years, with: 114 facilities providing abortions in 1982, 86 facilities providing abortions in 1992, 27 facilities providing abortions in 2014 (16 of which were freestanding abortion clinics), and 26 facilities providing abortions in 2017 (14 of which were freestanding clinics).
 The total number of abortions in the state have generally declined over time, with a 36% decrease from 1980 to 2013.
 There is an abortion rights activist community in the state, with women participating in the #YouKnowMe movement, and in the #StoptheBans movement in May 2019.
 There is also an anti-abortion rights movement in the state.

 In 2017, Lindsay Beyerstein and Martyna Starosta directed Care in Chaos, a short documentary that centered around the experiences of an abortion clinic director dealing with daily anti-abortion protesting outside of an abortion clinic in Charlotte, North Carolina.
 This documentary won the category of "best documentary short" at the Nevada International Film Festival.

 History

-In 1967, a group of North Carolina-based researchers published estimates for the number of abortions performed in the United States; using data from North Carolina, they estimated that 699,000 induced abortions had been performed in 1955 and that the annual number had risen to 829,000 in 1967.
+In 1967, a group of North Carolina–based researchers published estimates for the number of abortions performed in the United States; using data from North Carolina, they estimated that 699,000 induced abortions had been performed in 1955 and that the annual number had risen to 829,000 in 1967.

 Thousands of women came from out of state in 2015 to get abortions in North Carolina and Georgia.
 14.5% of all abortions in Georgia that year were for out-of-state residents, while 7.5% of all abortions performed in North Carolina were performed for out-of-state residents.
 This contrasted to neighboring South Carolina, where only 5.9% of abortions performed in the state involved out-of-state residents.

-One of the biggest groups of women who oppose legalized abortion in the United States are southern white evangelical Christians.